lsaravia/CriticalGlobalForest/Notes.md

+The existence of a critical transition between to states has been for forest at global scale in different works (@Hirota2011; @Verbesselt2016; @Wuyts2017).
+It was not probed but is generally believed that this constitutes a first order catastrophic transition.
+The regions where forest can growth are not distributed homonegeously, there are demographic fluctuations in forest growth and disturbances produced by human activities.
+Due to new theoretical advances [@Martin2015; @VillaMartin2014] all these factors imply that if these were first order transitions they will be converted or observed as second order continuous transitions.
+From this basis we applied indices derived from second order transitions to global forest cover dynamics.

 # Justification

 We are using a percolative approach because it is a widely known framework from the physical sciences that has a estiblished theoretical body and a long history of empirical application.
 In the framework of ecological studies, there are several models applied to vegetation and also to forest that produce percolation phenomena [@Abades2014; @Staver2012; @McKenzie2012] and there is also several empirical studies that apply percolation to forests [@Loehle1996b; @Gastner2009; Hantson2015; @Sole2005; @Pueyo2010; @Scanlon2007].